-I completed this hike in late-winter.
+I completed this hike in winter.
 The leaves were on the ground and the views through the barren forest seemed to go on forever.
 Truly spectacular.

 The hike to Culler’s Overlook is a winner thanks to spectacular views across Massanutten Mountain, as well as the Shenandoah Valley.

 You can drive to Culler’s Overlook.
 But, what’s the fun in that?
-Savor the vistas and read up on the legacy of Everett Cullers and the role he played in the creation of the park.
+Savor the vistas and read up on Everett Cullers and the role he played in the creation of the park.

 To reach Culler’s Overlook, take the Hemlock Hollow Trail to the Overlook Trail.
-You’ll first pass the visitor center, then it’s on to the wooden overlook.
-Plan to take it all in.
+You’ll pass the visitor center, then it’s on to the wooden overlook.
+Take it all in.